holyaustin/LetsFundDeSci/FEEDBACK.md

 - Issue 1:

 Description of the Issue:
-fetchMyContacts method has prebuild ETH address and i found it difficult adding my own contacts without disrupting the flow of the SDK.
+fetchMyContacts method has prebuilt ETH address and i found it difficult adding my own contacts without disrupting the flow of the SDK.

 Suggestions for Improvement: